bhagyashri49641/T20_Cricket_data_analysis_using_Python_and_PowerBI/README.md

 ## Problem Statement
 - Finding the world's best 11 cricket players who fulfill the specified criteria to make an all-balanced team.
 - Team must score at least 180 runs on an average based on T20 Cricket World Cup Data
+- The team should be to defend 150 runs on an average.

 ## Parameter Estimation
+Drawing from the T20 World Cup 2022 data, I aimed to identify top-performing Batters, Bowlers, and All-Rounders each with specific selection criteria.

 OPENERS: they are the power hitters -> two players filters - batting average, strike rate, balls faced, boundary %